Ferada/distlisp/doc/tutorial.md

         (send from msg)))))
 * (defvar echo (start-echo))
 </code>

+Spawn does the obvious thing, :LOCAL just specifies, that we want a local process in contrast to :REMOTE.
+There might be other cases, but mostly, those are the useful ones for the time being.

+RECEIVE-LOOP loops forever, MSG and FROM are the symbols to which the values are bound during the enclosed block.

 START-ECHO spawns a new process and returns the PID to us.
 This handle can now be used to send messages to the process; likewise, we can